mattboyer/PYaffs/_drafts/dumping_whole_fs.md

 {% include system_file_list.txt %}
 ```

-Unfortunately, while there are some pretty powerful tools in there I couldn't find a SSH daemon in the original firmware.
+Unfortunately, while there are some pretty powerful tools in there, I couldn't find a SSH daemon in the original firmware.
 Using the [OpenSSH](http://www.openssh.com/) implementation of the [Secure SHell protocol](http://datatracker.ietf.org/wg/secsh/documents/) would be possible but this would require me to cross-compile it from my `x86_64` laptop for the phone's target architecture, `arm-*-elf`... along with its dependencies, including OpenSSL's libcrypto.

 This would be a significant effort, so I chose instead to use [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html), a more lightweight SSH daemon.
 For fun, here's a comparison of runtime dependencies for OpenSSH's [`sshd`](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man8/sshd.8?query=sshd&sec=8) and [`dropbear`](http://linux.die.net/man/8/dropbear) on Arch Linux:

 ```
 528-mboyer@marylou:~/Hacks/Nam-Phone_G40C [master:I=R=S_]$ diff -y arch_sshd_deps.txt arch_dropbear_deps.txt